Skip to contents

 What the function should return:

-dimReduction(mat = mat, ist = dist)$Y = n x 2 matrix or data frame with dimension reduced coordinates
+A list object that contains the output of the dimension reduction and can be accessed as dimReduction(mat = mat, dist = dist)$Y = n x 2 matrix or data frame with dimension reduced coordinates for all observations.

 How to write new functions